 Mobile computing involves interaction between the user and a small, portable computer device that can be used on site or in the field.
 The main aspects that comprise a mobile computer are: hardware, software, operating system and communication/wireless service provision.
 Modern mobile computers also often feature a raft of features; including camera, barcode scanner, phone and Internet access.
 This coming together of what have historically been features available on separate devices, is often referred to as Convergence.

-Datalogic, the automatic data capture and process automation solutions provider, has launched the next generation of industrial computers, featuring the SH15 Blackline and SH21 Blackline series.
+Datalogic, the automatic data capture and process automation solutions provider, has introduced the new AREX400 family of laser markers based on fiber technology for industrial applications.

 Today with the proliferation of a new generation of mobile devices such as smartphones, tablets and PDAs, the emphasis is increasingly shifting to mobile and multi-device user experience, mobile social computing, next generation mobile solutions, mobile cloud services and infrastructure.
 Information that is readily available on a personal device anywhere, anytime has been the driving vision of mobile computing for the past two decades.